Intrinsic nonlinear Hall effect beyond Bloch geometry

 Kohn's Hamiltonian has the virtue that the macroscopic current density can be cast as furthermore a flux linear in time corresponds to perturbing the system with the dc field If $\EEE$ is adiabatically turned on at time $t=0$ the current response is

 where $ \Omega(\kappa_\alpha,\kappa_\beta) = -2 \, \mbox{Im } \ev{\da \Psi_0 | \db \Psi_0}$ is the many-body Berry curvature \cite{Xiao10}.

-The linear conductivity obtains by setting $\kk = 0$; switching from the $t$-domain to the $\omega$-domain and enforcing causality the second term in \equ{linear} yields the familiar linear Drude conductivity where $\eta = 0^+$ and evaluated at $\kk=0$ is known as the Drude weight \cite{Kohn64,Scalapino92,Scalapino93}.
+The linear conductivity obtains by setting $\kk = 0$: the two terms in \equ{linear} are $t^0$ (transverse) and $t^1$ (longitudinal), respectively.
+The longitudinal term in \equ{linear} is rewritten as where $D_{\alpha\beta}$ at $\kk=0$ is known as the Drude weight \cite{Kohn64,Scalapino92,Scalapino93}; the Fourier transform of \equ{mona} is whose causal inversion yields The famous Kohn's expression \cite{Kohn64} for the Drude term in longitudinal conductivity is

-Both $\Omega(\kappa_\alpha,\kappa_\beta)$ and $D_{\alpha\beta}$ acquire a time dependence when expanded to the next order in $\kk$: \bea \partial_t \Omega(\kappa_\alpha,\kappa_\beta) &=& \partial_{\kappa_\gamma} \Omega(\kappa_\alpha,\kappa_\beta) \dot\kappa_\gamma, \nn \partial_t D_{\alpha\beta} &=& \frac{\pi e^2}{\hbar^2 L^d} \frac{\partial^3 E_0}{\partial \kappa_\alpha \partial \kappa_\beta \partial \kappa_\gamma} \dot\kappa_\gamma. \eea Therefore, owing to \eqs{expl}{linear}, one has \bea \frac{\partial^2 j_\alpha(t)}{\partial \EE_\beta \partial \EE_ \gamma} &=& \frac{\partial^2 j_\alpha(0)}{\partial \EE_\beta \partial \EE_ \gamma} + \frac{e^3 t}{\hbar^2 L^d} \dg \Omega(\kappa_\alpha,\kappa_\beta) \nn &-& \frac{\pi e^3 t^2}{\hbar^3 L^d} \frac{\partial^3 E_0}{\partial \kappa_\alpha \partial \kappa_\beta \partial \kappa_\gamma} , \eea where all derivatives are evaluated at $\kk = 0$
+Both $\Omega(\kappa_\alpha,\kappa_\beta)$ and $D_{\alpha\beta}$ acquire a time dependence when expanded to the next order in $\kk$: \bea \partial_t \Omega(\kappa_\alpha,\kappa_\beta) &=& \partial_{\kappa_\gamma} \Omega(\kappa_\alpha,\kappa_\beta) \dot\kappa_\gamma, \nn \partial_t D_{\alpha\beta} &=& \frac{e^2}{\hbar^2 L^d} \frac{\partial^3 E_0}{\partial \kappa_\alpha \partial \kappa_\beta \partial \kappa_\gamma} \dot\kappa_\gamma. \eea Therefore, owing to \eqs{expl}{linear}, one has \bea \frac{\partial^2 j_\alpha(t)}{\partial \EE_\beta \partial \EE_ \gamma} &=& \frac{\partial^2 j_\alpha(0)}{\partial \EE_\beta \partial \EE_ \gamma} + \frac{e^3 t}{\hbar^2 L^d} \dg \Omega(\kappa_\alpha,\kappa_\beta) \nn &-& \frac{e^3 t^2}{\hbar^3 L^d} \frac{\partial^3 E_0}{\partial \kappa_\alpha \partial \kappa_\beta \partial \kappa_\gamma} , \eea where all derivatives are evaluated at $\kk = 0$

 The three terms are parsed by their $t$-dependence: $t^0$, $t^1$, anf $t^2$, respectively.
 The $t^2$ term accounts for the quadratic Drude conductivity, and coincides with the expression found by Watanabe and Oshikawa \cite{Watanabe20}; the $t^1$ term is the many-body formulation of the nonlinear Hall effect previously established by the present author \cite{rap163}.
 The $t^0$ term is the main focus of this work: as said above, it will be indicated as $\sigma^{(\rm ps)}_{\alpha\beta\gamma}$.